Release Processes

 Repository staging

-This effectively means that shannon is a rolling snapshot of unstable.
-Note that the weekly sync will not make each repository match identically - the tip of every package in unstable will be merged into shannon.
-This ensures that the shannon update path is cost-efficient in terms of package availability, and that the delta packages provided on shannon match the true update path for those users.
-Lastly, this also ensures that there are no unintended packages arriving in shannon from older builds.
+This effectively means that polaris is a rolling snapshot of unstable.
+Note that the weekly sync will not make each repository match identically - the tip of every package in unstable will be merged into polaris.
+This ensures that the polaris update path is cost-efficient in terms of package availability, and that the delta packages provided on polaris match the true update path for those users.
+Lastly, this also ensures that there are no unintended packages arriving in Polaris from older builds.

-Solus installations always default to the shannon repository, making shannon the published distribution, and unstable the development distribution.
+Solus installations always default to the polaris repository, making Polaris the published distribution, and unstable the development distribution.

 Weekly Sync - Every Friday